CisFinder

 12.1.
 Estimating position frequency matrix (PFM) from 8-mer word counts

 The proposed algorithm is based on estimating PFM directly from 8-mer word counts in the test and control sequences.
 We will start with a numerical example to make the algorithm clear, and then will proceed to the formal justification of the method.
 Consider a specific 8-mer word W (e.g., W = "ATGCAAAT") which has T(W) = 200 matches (instances) in the set of test sequences and C(W) = 50 matches in the set of control sequences.
 For simplicity, we will not consider the distribution of word instances in individual sequences within the test set and control set and will count only the total number of instances as if all sequences in a set are concatenated.
 However, the CisFinder has an option to count only one match of each word per sequence.
 The total length of all test sequences and all control sequences is assumed to be the same (3 Mb, in this example).
-For word W, we define a nucleotide substitution matrix [Wpi] which contains words that are derived from W by placing a nucleotide i in position p:
+For word W, we define a nucleotide substitution matrix [Wpi] which contains words that are derived from W by placing a nucleotide i in position p (Fig.9).

-Fig. 5.
+Fig. 9.
 Nucleotide substitution matrix derived from word W = "ATGCAAAT".

-The frequency of each word from the nucleotide substitution matrix counted in the same target sequence makes the frequency substitution matrix (Fig. 1B).
+The frequency of each word from the nucleotide substitution matrix counted in the same target sequence makes the frequency substitution matrix (Fig. 10, 11).
 For convenience, we will use brief notations Tpi = T(Wpi) and Cpi = C(Wpi) for the frequency of word Wpi matches in the test and control sequence sets (elements of frequency substitution matrixes):

-Fig. 6.
+Fig. 10.
 Frequency substitution matrixes for the test and control sequence sets.

-The proposed method to estimate PFMs is
+The method for estimating PFMs is

 (e1)

 where jpi is the estimate of PFM element, and Tpi and Cpi are the counts of word Wpi, in the test and control sequences, respectively.
 Because word counts are random variables, they may appear smaller in the test sequences than in control sequences by chance, yielding a negative PFM element.
-To avoid this, negative differences are replaced with zero and then normalized:
+To avoid this, negative differences are replaced with zero and then normalized (Fig.11).

 (e2)

-as shown in Fig. 7.
 If test and control sequence sets have different total lengths, then the number of word counts in the control sequences is adjusted by total sequence length.

-Fig. 7.
+Fig. 11.
 Estimation of PFM in 3 steps: subtraction of frequency substitution matrixes, replacing negative values by zeroes, and normalization.

 This method is justified from the following model.
 Let us assume that a TF binds to a set of locations in the genome where corresponding DNA sequences can be aligned together.
 Using this alignment, we can estimate the frequency, fpi, of each nucleotide i in each position of aligned sequences, p, which is the element of the PFM.
 We further assume that binding strength of the TF is additive with no interaction between positions.
 This simplification is justified by the fact that all existing databases use PFMs to describe TF motifs, and this strategy works reasonably well.
 A successful ChIP-seq experiment generates a set of genome locations which is enriched in TF binding sites.
 The test set of sequences typically consists of 200-bp long segments centered at projected binding sites, whereas the control set of sequences can be taken away from binding locations (e.g., 500 bp away).
-In example shown in Fig. 8, there are 2 control sequence fragments near each projected binding site.
+In example shown in Fig. 12, there are 2 control sequence fragments near each projected binding site.
 It does not matter that control sequences are longer than test sequences because the frequency of words in the control set of sequences, Cpi, is automatically adjusted to sequence length.
 However, if word frequencies are counted only once per individual sequence, then sequence length should be the same in the test and control data sets.

-Fig. 8.
+Fig. 12.
 Example of selecting test and control sequences.

 Consider a word W with a sequence of nucleotides that corresponds to the maximum values of the PFM at each position.
 This word is then used to generate frequency substitution matrixes [Tpi] and [Cpi] for the test and control sets of sequences, respectively.
 Each instance of word Wpi in the test or control sequences can either correspond to a true binding site of the TF (we call it functional) or not (non-functional).
 Factors determining functionality of different instances of the same DNA word are largely unknown and may include sequence context and chromatin status.
 Because the probability of TF binding is proportional to PFM elements at each position (assumption of additive contribution of each position to TF binding), the number of functional instances, FT(Wpi), of word Wpi in the test sequences is proportional to fpi: